8 Festive Activities to Do in the Bay Area on Winter break

 The holidays wouldn’t be complete without a visit to the two-story-high Victorian Gingerbread House built in the lobby of the Fairmont San Francisco.
 Decorated with beautiful lights, piped in white icing, and finished with far too many sweets to count, your little one will be amazed by the life sized structure that dazzles everyone who sees it.
 A visit to the Fairmount will soon become a family tradition with adults enjoying a glass of bubbles and the familiar smell of the festive treat - however, we do advise to resist the temptation to eat the gingerbread!

-5. Enjoy the Broadwalk Winter Wonderland, San Francisco
+4. Enjoy the Broadwalk Winter Wonderland, Santa Cruz

-Spend a fun filled afternoon at the Winter Wonderland enjoying delicious treats, exciting rides, classic holiday movies and, of course, more dazzling lights every where you turn.
-If that wasn’t enough, make sure you take in the breathtaking beach views with a hot drink to keep you warm.
+Spend a fun-filled afternoon at the Santa Cruz Winter Wonderland enjoying delicious treats, exciting rides, classic holiday movies and, of course, more dazzling lights everywhere you turn.
+If that isn’t enough, make sure you take in the breathtaking beach views with a hot drink to keep you warm.
 There’s so much to do you won’t want to leave!

 Step inside the endless rows of glowing arches and get ready to lose track of time as you wander (or run around after your preschooler) through the psychedelic maze.
 Perfect for all the family, you’ll enjoy the challenge to escape as the 70 mirrors and fluorescent lights try to disorient you.
 It’s a great and low cost way to spend the afternoon and children under 5 enter for free!
 But remember to keep your littles ones close as you enter the maze!